- 1. What counts as a concessional contribution?

-7. I want to make concessional contributions for the 2017/2018 year, and split the contributions with my wife so they are directed to her super account.
+7. I want to make concessional contributions for the 2017/2018 year (and for the 2018/2019 year), and split the contributions with my wife so they are directed to her super account.
 Can I?

 An individual can split concessional (before-tax) contributions with a spouse provided that the super fund the individual belongs to permits contribution splitting.
 Only 85% of the contribution reaches the spouse account because the super fund deducts the 15% contributions tax before splitting.

 If an individual plans to split super contributions with a spouse, then the receiving spouse must be under the age of 65.
 The individual making the contribution must complete a special form stating they intend to split super contributions.
 If you plan to claim a tax deduction for super contributions, then that notice to claim a deduction must be lodged before the super splitting declaration.

 Note: You can only split contributions made in the previous year.
 For example, contributions made during the 2017/2018 year can only be split during the 2018/2019 year.
 Contributions made during the 2018/2019 year can only be split during the 2019/2020 financial year.

 The full amount of the original contributions counts towards your concessional contributions cap, not your spouse’s cap.
 For more information on contributions splitting see the following SuperGuide articles: